The Inground Pool Pop Up: What It Is, Why It Happens, and How to Prevent It

 1. Wait for a Sunny Week—Or Longer

 Had a few days of heavy rain?
 Yeah, this is not the time to start draining your pool.
 Whatever task you had planned can wait—and it’s going to have to go to the back burner while your weather calms down and your ground dries up.
+It is a common mistake to drain the pool too soon after rain; it is recommended to wait until the ground is thoroughly dry before proceeding.
 Remember, what we’re worried about is rain collecting well under the surface of your soil.
 Even if it’s sunken as far down as your deep end, and that’s often an upwards of eight feet, we’ll still have a pressure problem.
 Don’t be fooled into draining your pool the second your ground looks dry on the surface—you might seriously regret it.

 2. Get a Drain Game Plan